molonc/dlptools/README.md

 my_cool_func <- function(x) {
     return(x)
 }

+# also, try and use namespaces for functions that come from other packages,
+# e.g., purrr::map() instead of just map(), or dplyr::select() instead of just select()
+# leads to fewer mixups as code bases grow and encounter redundantly named functions.
 ```

 3. Then in your R instance, we can build the needed meta data for the new function.